veev/DataArtFall2018/README.md

 * Data (Self)Portrait: Create a self-portrait or portrait of someone else.
 Portrait must be derived from a data set
 * Due Week 4, September 25th.
 Documentation should be posted and a link emailed before class begins

 September 4th – Week 1.
-The lay of the land & introductions
+The lay of the land & introductions - [slides](https://drive.google.com/open?id=1kgTB-9lz4qS0vNXsMAGZpL9nSZWpjmgD) shown in class

 September 11th – Week 2.
 Topic Survey & technical workshop (data translation)